openjdk/jfx/modules/javafx.web/src/main/native/Source/WebKitLegacy/java/api/README.md

     if (env) { ... }          <-- the whole shutdown gate of the library
 ```

-That one is preserved explicitly, as `if (wkjIsShuttingDown()) return;`. `g_ShuttingDown`
+That one is preserved explicitly, as `if (wkjIsShuttingDown()) return;`.
+The flag itself
-itself survives unchanged, in `wtf/java/WKJRuntime.cpp`, set by the exported
+survives as a private atomic in `wtf/java/WKJRuntime.cpp`, set by the exported
 `wkj_set_shutdown` and read through `WTF::wkjIsShuttingDown()`; `ThreadTimers.cpp` still reads
-it the same way it always did.
+it where it always did.

 What the ten `WC_GETJAVAENV_CHKRET` sites lose is different and worth stating in its own
 terms: an FFM upcall stub attaches the calling thread itself, so **an upcall made from a
 WebKit-spawned thread that was never attached now happens where it used to be silently
 dropped**.
 For the sites the ABI headers already document as main-thread-only that is no
-change at all, because the main thread is always attached.
-The ones to look at are the
+change at all, because the main thread is always attached, and none of the ten runs off the
-callbacks that can run off the main thread - `MediaPlayerPrivateJava`, `BitmapImageJava` and
+main thread in this WebKit: `MediaPlayer` and `SocketStreamHandle` are destroyed on the main
+thread, worker WebSockets go through `WorkerThreadableWebSocketChannel`, and the compiled
+`USE(IMAGEIO)` branch of `BitmapImage::createFromName` makes no host call.
-`SocketStreamHandleImplJava`. `WKJ_RETURN_IF_SHUTTING_DOWN` in `wtf/java/WKJRuntime.h` is
+`WKJ_RETURN_IF_SHUTTING_DOWN` in `wtf/java/WKJRuntime.h` is shaped like the macro it replaces
-shaped like the macro it replaces so that any of them can take the shutdown half of the gate
-back with a one-line substitution.
+so that any of them can take the shutdown half of the gate back with a one-line substitution.

+The real change is on threads JNI never attached: a `WebCore: Worker` thread once
+`WorkerThread::createGlobalScope` has returned (the JNI attach was scoped to that function)
+and, on macOS, the `WorkQueueCocoa` threads (read from the source, not measured).
+There the
+JNI build either skipped the call or crashed.
+It skipped it at the JNIEnv tests of
+`ImageDecoderJava`, `RenderingQueue` and `RQRef` and at the copy and clear guards of
+`JavaRef.h`, now `WKJRetain` and `WKJRelease`.
+It dereferenced a null `JNIEnv` and brought the
+JVM down in `PathJava`, `ImageBufferJavaBackend` and `FontCustomPlatformData`.
+The FFM build
+makes those upcalls, so `Path2D`, `FontFace` and `createImageBitmap` from `ImageData` work in a
+worker, and an `ImageBitmap` transferred to a worker and closed there releases its Java render
+objects.
+The `ImageDecoderJava` constructor keeps the JNI result with a thread test of its own,
+so `createImageBitmap` from a `Blob` still rejects in a worker.
+The buffer map of
+`RenderingQueue`, which a worker reaches through `createImageBitmap` and the structured clone of
+an `ImageBitmap`, is locked, and `ByteBuffer` and `RQRef` count references atomically (see
+`RenderingQueue::flushBuffer`).
+The Threading note in `webkit_java_api_platform.h` lists the
+slots observed on a worker in thread-recording runs against the real library, and
+`FFM-ABI-CONTRACT.md` section 13.3 records the differences.

+#### What the port built is stricter than the JNI gate

+The port made that substitution at all ten sites, and at the three hand-written JNIEnv tests:
+`if (!env)` and return in `ImageDecoderJava.cpp` and `RenderingQueue.cpp`, and `if (env)`
+around the deref call in `RQRef.cpp`.
+It also put the four handle slots of the published
+`wkj_host` (`retain`, `retain_weak`, `release` and `is_live`, see `wtf/java/WKJRuntime.cpp`)
+behind the flag.
+The JNI checks these replace, including the copy and clear guards of
+`JavaRef.h`, asked only whether the calling thread was attached.
+The replacements
+test the flag, so once `wkj_set_shutdown` has run they apply **on every thread**, the main thread
+included: the sites return early, `retain` and `retain_weak` return 0, `release` does nothing
+and `is_live` answers 0.
+Under JNI the always-attached main thread kept all of that working until
+the JVM halted, so "no change at all" above holds for the attach half only.
+From the shutdown
+hooks `WebPage` installs to the end of the process, `WKJHandle` copies on the main thread hold 0,
+weak LiveConnect ids report their objects gone, the shared timer is neither re-armed nor stopped,
+and destructor-time upcalls such as the event listener's `dispose` and `RQRef`'s `ref_deref` are
+skipped.
+This is recorded as a deviation in `FFM-ABI-CONTRACT.md` section 13.3 and in THE
+SHUTDOWN GATE in `wtf/java/WKJRuntime.h`.

+#### Exit-time destructors

+The attachment test did a second job that is easy to miss.
+Static destructors run on whichever
+thread exits the process, and when the JVM ends it (`System.exit`, `Runtime.halt`) that is
+HotSpot's VM thread, where `GetEnv` returns null, so every JNI release or call reached from an
+exit-time destructor did nothing.
+Entering an FFM upcall stub on that thread is a fatal error
+instead ("wrong thread state for upcall", plus an `hs_err` file).
+The shutdown flag stops the
+releases only once `WebPage`'s shutdown hooks have run, and `Runtime.halt` runs none.

+So no object with static storage duration may own a `WKJHandle`, or anything else whose
+destructor can reach a host-table slot, unless it is a `NeverDestroyed` or
+`LazyNeverDestroyed`.
+A sweep of what `jfxwebkit` and `DumpRenderTreeJava` compile found two
+such objects, and both are now `NeverDestroyed`: the `JSObject.UNDEFINED` id cache in
+`javaUndefinedObject()` (`Source/WebCore/bridge/jni/JNIUtility.cpp`) and the scratch
+`ImageBuffer` of `scratchContext()` (`Source/WebCore/platform/graphics/java/PathJava.cpp`),
+whose destruction disposes a Java render queue and releases its Java objects.
+Neither is
+released at exit, which is what the JNI code amounted to.
+The other statics found have no
+upcall on their destruction path.

 ### 2. Leaked local references were free; leaked ids are not